Consequences of Nazism: Germany

-For several years following the surrender German nutritional levels were very low, resulting in very high mortality rates.
-Throughout all of 1945 the U.S. forces of occupation ensured that no international aid reached ethnic Germans.
+For several years after the surrender, German nutritional levels were very low, resulting in very high mortality rates.
+Throughout all of 1945, the U.S. forces of occupation ensured that no international aid reached ethnic Germans.
 It was directed that all relief went to non-German displaced persons, liberated Allied POWs, and concentration camp inmates.
 During 1945 it was estimated that the average German civilian in the US and UK occupation zones received 1200 calories a day.
 Meanwhile, non-German displaced persons were receiving 2300 calories through emergency food imports and Red Cross help.
-In early October 1945 the UK government privately acknowledged in a cabinet meeting that German civilian adult death rates had risen to 4 times the pre-war levels and death rates amongst the German children had risen by 10 times the pre-war levels.
+In early October 1945, the UK government privately acknowledged in a cabinet meeting that German civilian adult death rates had risen to 4 times the pre-war levels and death rates amongst the German children had risen by 10 times the pre-war levels.
 The German Red Cross was dissolved, and the International Red Cross and the few other allowed international relief agencies were kept from helping Germans through strict controls on supplies and travel.
 The few agencies permitted to help Germans, such as the indigenous Caritasverband, were not allowed to use imported supplies.
-When the Vatican attempted to transmit food supplies from Chile to German infants the US State Department forbade it.
+When the Vatican attempted to transmit food supplies from Chile to German infants, the US State Department forbade it.
 The German food situation reached its worst during the very cold winter of 1946–1947 when German calorie intake ranged from 1,000 to 1,500 calories per day, a situation made worse by severe lack of fuel for heating.
 Meanwhile, the Allies were well fed, average adult calorie intake was; U.S. 3200–3300; UK 2900; U.S. Army 4000.
-German infant mortality rate was twice that of other nations in Western Europe until the close of 1948.
+German infant mortality rate was twice that of other nations in Western Europe until the end of 1948.

-As agreed by the Allies at the Yalta conference Germans were used as forced labor as part of the reparations to be extracted to the countries ruined by Nazi aggression.
-By 1947 it is estimated that 4,000,000 Germans (both civilians and POWs) were being used as forced labor by the U.S., France, the UK and the Soviet Union.
-German prisoners were for example forced to clear minefields in France and the Low Countries.
-By December 1945 it was estimated by French authorities that 2,000 German prisoners were being killed or maimed each month in accidents.
+As agreed to by the Allies at the Yalta conference, Germans were used as forced laborers as a form of the reparations which would be extracted by the countries which were ruined by Nazi aggression.
+By 1947, it is estimated that 4,000,000 Germans (both civilians and POWs) were being used as forced laborers by the U.S., France, the UK and the Soviet Union.
+For example, German prisoners were forced to clear minefields in France and the Low Countries.
+By December 1945, the French authorities estimated that 2,000 German prisoners were being killed or maimed in accidents each month.
 In Norway the last available casualty record, from 29 August 1945, shows that by that time a total of 275 German soldiers died while clearing mines, while 392 had been maimed.
 Death rates for the German civilians doing forced labor in the Soviet Union ranged between 19% and 39%, depending on category. (see also Forced labor of Germans in the Soviet Union).